Doctor of Science: United Kingdom, Ireland, India, Pakistan and the Commonwealth

-In Ireland, the United Kingdom and the countries of the Commonwealth, such as India (in the Indian Institute of Technology, Bombay), the degree of Doctor of Science (DSc or ScD) is one of the Higher Doctorates.
+In Ireland, the United Kingdom and the countries of the Commonwealth, such as Australia, New Zealand and India (in the Indian Institute of Technology, Bombay), the degree of Doctor of Science (DSc or ScD) is one of the Higher Doctorates.
 In some older universities it typically has precedence after Divinity, Laws or Civil Law, Medicine, and Letters, and above Music.
 The degree is conferred on a member of the university who has a proven record of internationally recognised scholarship.
-A candidate for the degree will usually be required to submit a selection of their publications to the board of the appropriate faculty, which will decide if the candidate merits this accolade.
-The award or obtaining of a regular PhD degree is not in any way a pre-requisite for obtaining a DSc, as, for example, it can happen in the sciences that an academic who does a lot of publishing can be awarded a DSc without ever having done a PhD degree.
+A candidate for the degree will usually be required to submit a selection of their publications that follow a consistent theme to the board of the appropriate faculty, which will decide if the candidate merits this accolade.
+Quite often they will need to be a doctoral graduate of at least ten years' standing and have a substantial research association with the awarding university.

 The first University to admit an individual to this degree was the University of London in 1860.
-In 1893 Maria Gordon (née Ogilvie), was the first woman to receive this degree.
+In 1893 Maria Gordon (née Ogilvie) was the first woman to receive this degree.

 In former times the doctorate in science was regarded as a greater distinction than a professorial chair and hence a professor who was also a DSc would be known as Doctor.
 The Doctor of Science may also be awarded as an honorary degree, that is, given to individuals who have made extensive contributions to a particular field and not for specific academic accomplishments.
 It is usual to signify this by adding DSc h.c. (for honoris causa).